nicoespeon/abracadabra/README.md

 Our goal is to provide you with easy-to-use, intuitive refactorings.
 They help you clean the code and understand what's going on.

-![Illustration of "Extract Variable" refactoring][demo-extract-variable-with-shortcut]
+![Illustration of "Extract Variable" refactoring][demo-extract-variable]

 ## Installation